 Expanding into a multi-cloud environment increases the complexity of the environment as each cloud provider implements things in a different way, but the same concepts apply.
 Different cloud providers have varying levels of maturity of their best practices for the account configurations and their interpretations of what a landing zone is, AWS leads the pack but the absence of any formal automation from other providers to implement landing zones should not be a brake on development of your implementation that meets your specific requirements.

-Ultimately a landing zone should not simply be the start of your journey into the cloud, but a constantly evolving core component of your infrastructure that should be well thought out and strategised.
+Ultimately a landing zone should not simply be the start of your journey into the cloud, but a constantly evolving core component of your infrastructure that should be well thought out and strategized.

-Capgemini’s cohesive, end-to-end solutions help organisations leverage cloud technologies and methodologies and realise the full value of the cloud.
+Capgemini’s cohesive, end-to-end solutions help organizations leverage cloud technologies and methodologies and realize the full value of the cloud.
 Check out below for more details:

 - Capgemini Cloud Platform (CCP)

 - Cloud with AWS – Reach Your Digital Reality